-- 1. Include top\level.vhd with the rest of your VHDL.
-Note that there is a configuration statement that specifies which architecture the U\ADDER instances uses.
+- 1. Include top_level.vhd with the rest of your VHDL.
+Note that there is a configuration statement that specifies which architecture the U_ADDER instance uses.
+The provided code uses the RIPPLE_CARRY architecture.
 Also, include the 7-segment decoder from the previous lab. - 2.
-Using Quartus, assign pins to each of the top\level.vhd inputs/outputs such that the signals are connected to the appropriate locations on the board.
+Using Quartus, assign pins to each of the top_level.vhd inputs/outputs such that the signals are connected to the appropriate locations on the board.
 The sum output should be connected to the 2 7-segment LEDs, and the inputs should be connected to the DIP switches.
 Carry in is connected to one of the buttons (your choice).
 The carry out is connected to the decimal point (dp on the top level entity) on the 7-seg LED. - 3.
 Download your design to the board, and test it for different inputs and outputs.
-Demonstrate the correct functionality for the TA.
-In addition, demonstrate one of the following steps. - 4.
+Demonstrate the correct functionality for the TA. - 4.
 Using the oscilloscope, you are to measure the propagation delays in the following way: - Design a test fixture that will allow you to perform the measurement.
 Hint: Changes in the desired signals are most easily seen using the test equipment.
 For example, if two fixed numbers are used to drive the "A" and "B" inputs of the adder, a change on Cin can be seen as a change on the Cout pin.
-In your lab report, describe exactly how you performed the measurements. - Use a setting on the oscilloscope which allows an accurate measurement of the propagation delay from Cin to Cout. - Record the propagation delay from Cin to Cout. - Make a drawing of the signals (or take a picture using a camera) seen on the oscilloscope and record the propagation delay. - Use Quartus Timing Analyzer and record the corresponding propagation delay.
+In your lab report, describe exactly how you performed the measurements. - Use a setting on the oscilloscope which allows an accurate measurement of the propagation delay from Cin to Cout. - Record the propagation delay from Cin to Cout. - Make a drawing of the signals (or take a picture using a camera, save a screenshot, etc.) seen on the oscilloscope. - Performing a timing simulation in ModelSim and record the corresponding propagation delay.
+Use the provided timing testbench (timing_tb.vhd) and new top-level file